Our Privacy Policy

 5.4 Required or Permitted by Law

-We may disclose information without consent when: (a) Required by court order or subpoena (b) Mandated by law (e.g. reportable incidents, public health requirements) (c) Necessary to prevent serious threat to life, health, or safety (d) Required for law enforcement investigations (e) Needed to protect our legal rights or property
+We may disclose information without consent when: (a) Required by court order or subpoena (b) Mandated by law, including but not limited to the statutory reporting of notifiable conditions to state and territory public health authorities by our Laboratory Partners, reporting of reportable incidents, and compliance with other public health requirements under applicable Commonwealth, state, or territory legislation. (c) Necessary to prevent serious threat to life, health, or safety (d) Required for law enforcement investigations (e) Needed to protect our legal rights or property

 5.5 Corporate Reporting and De-identified Data